zhiyiYo/Groove/README.md

 ## Document
-It is recommended to read the [help document](https://groove-music.readthedocs.io) before use Groove Music.
-All you want to know is here~~
+Want to know more about Groove Music?
+Please read the [help document](https://groove-music.readthedocs.io) 👈

+## See also

+- [zhiyiYo/PyQt-Frameless-Window](https://github.com/zhiyiYo/PyQt-Frameless-Window)：A cross-platform frameless window based on pyqt5, support Win32, Linux and macOS.
+- [zhiyiYo/PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets)：A fluent design widgets library based on PyQt5
+- [jsmolka/egg-player](https://github.com/jsmolka/egg-player)：A Groove Music like music player.
+The code of this repo is very elegant.